jbarlow801/elasticsearch-formula-es5/README.rst

 Elasticsearch
 =============

-Formula to install and configure Elasticsearch.
-Supports 2.x and 5.x.
+Formula to install and configure Elasticsearch 5.x.

 .. note::